 One of my mantras is good music is king.
-JAY-Z lost to Nas, badly, but he consistently put out good music and it did not end his career.
-Drake lost to Pusha T, badly, but released Scorpion was one of the most successful releases of the year.
+JAY-Z lost to Nas, badly, but he consistently put out good music and it didn't end his career.
+Drake lost to Pusha T, terribly, but released Scorpion shortly thereafter which was one of the most successful releases of 2018.
 Good product wins every time.

-People also love a comeback story.
-Especially in the Hip Hop realm.
-We love our favorite artist when they are underground and our best-kept secret.
-The artist then gets the recognition fans believe they deserve and their elated for the artist.
-Once the artist becomes too commercially successful some start to say the artist has sold out and they want the old version of the artist back.
-The artist starts to receive backlash for a moment until they release an undeniable project and the fans are in love again.
+People also love a comeback story, especially in the Hip Hop realm.
+We love our favorite artists when they're underground and our best-kept secret.
+A few of the artists will get the recognition fans believe they deserve and they're elated for the artist.
+But once the artist becomes too commercially successful some start to say the artist has sold out and they want the old version of the artist back.
+The musician starts to receive backlash for a moment until they release an undeniable project and the fans are in love again.
 Nas, Diddy, Jay Z, Kanye West, Drake, and numerous others have all been through the highs and lows that come with longevity.

 Where the prison reform advocate has really matured is being able to spread his story, and the story of so many, to the world to help engineer change.
 He could have easily got out of prison with the help of his billionaire friends who have leverage and continued to make music without changing or providing aid to a corrupt justice system.
 Meek felt a responsibility to help those who did not have billionaire friends that could bring his case to the attention of CNN and others across the world.